TristanB22/CPSC452-Final/README.md

 The second test was to see whether the network is able to generate coherent airfoils or not.
 Given that we only allow for the airfoils to be parameterized by 100 points even though in reality it would take an infinite amount of points to model a smooth airfoil, we had to apply smoothing to the airfoils using a technique called Bezier curves.

-After applying this and normalizing the airfoils such that the generated airfoils have unit chord once again, we found that the initial results were very promising:
+After applying this and normalizing the airfoils such that the generated airfoils have unit chords once again, we found that the initial results were very promising:

 <p align="center">
     <img src="./figures/output_plt_1.png" alt="First Generated Airfoil" style="width: 50%" /> <br>